Kaleli, Nusaybin: History

+Girefshe (today called Kaleli) was historically inhabited by Syriac Orthodox Christians.
+The village was owned by Jallo Hanna.
+The Syriac Catholic bishop Gabriel Tappouni recorded that 150 Syriacs in 30 families populated Girefshe in 1913 and were served by one priest.
+It was inhabited by 400 Syriacs in 1914, as per the list presented to the Paris Peace Conference by the Assyro-Chaldean delegation.
+There were 40 Syriac families in 1915, many of whom were originally from Arbo.
+Amidst the Sayfo, the village's population took refuge at the Monastery of Mor Malke with their property and cattle.
+By 1987, there were no remaining Syriacs.

-Due to the oppressive the Turkish state, the village saw a large-scale emigration to Europe in from 1985 on.
+Due to the oppressive Turkish state, the village saw a large-scale emigration to Europe from 1985 on.
 The Yazidis would largely settle in Germany.
 Prior to the migration, the village had around 130 households of around 500 people but the village was completely left by 1989.
 Since 2011, many of these families decided to return but were prevented to do so due to Turkish bureaucracy.
 Feleknas Uca of the HDP took the case to the Turkish Parliament in 2017.
+The village was declared a special security zone from 4 August to 18 August 2023.